deciduously/deciduously-com-rs/drafts/ttt-hs.md

 [8] Well, more dumb - TicTacToe isn't exactly a groundbreaking paragon of high strategy to begin with

 [9] If this is a copyrighted phrase a) I'm sorry and b) come at me, bruh

+[10] Yeah, yeah, it already is, save it